 - 6.5.1.
 A Water Service Availability Report is required to analyze the availability of adequate potable water for a proposed project.
 WSARs may include the use of groundwater supplies for water availability and additional review factors such as more detailed analysis of the basin or basins involved, the outcome of any adjudication of the resource, State Engineer reports on the source and an analysis of the sufficiency of the groundwater source to meet the projected water demand from the proposed project. - 6.5.2.
-Applicants required to submit a WSAR shall be analyzed with respect to the availability of adequate potable water. - 6.5.3.
-The WSAR shall contain a detailed analysis of the following matters: existing system capacity of the public water supply proposed for use or a publicly regulated private system; capacity of a well field (as applicable), stream, spring, or other source of raw water supply (as applicable); historical average use of potable water; and historical peak use of potable water; the number of hook-ups and the estimated potable water demand per hook up; and the number of hook-ups for which contractual commitments have been made or previous development orders have been approved. - 6.5.4.
+The applications of Applicants required to submit a WSAR shall be analyzed with respect to the availability of adequate potable water. - 6.5.3.
+The WSAR shall contain a detailed analysis of the following matters: existing system capacity of the public water or wastewater supply proposed for use; capacity of a well field (as applicable), stream, spring, or other source of raw water supply (as applicable); historical average use of potable water; and historical peak use of potable water; the number of hook-ups and the estimated potable water demand per hook up; and the number of hook-ups for which contractual commitments have been made or previous development orders have been approved.
+Applications requiring use of the County system or a public water or wastewater system, as described on Tables 7-17 and 7-18 and the accompanying text, need only supply the letter from the relevant supplier agreeing to provide services. - 6.5.4.
 The development order shall provide findings based on substantial evidence that the project is within its designated service area and that it has the capacity to serve the project as proposed.
 If the ability of a public or private utility or service provider to serve a proposed development is contingent upon planned facility expansion in accordance with a CIP, details regarding such planned improvements shall be submitted.